darktable-org/dtdocs/content/module-reference/processing-modules/color-balance-rgb.md

 : The fulcrum has a value of 18.45% by default, which is consistent with the current scene-referred workflow and should fit most use cases (assuming that global brightness has been fixed as recommended using the [_exposure_](./exposure.md) module).

 : The contrast algorithm gives natural results that mimic the central part of the contrast curve of analog film.
 However, it will also increase the image's dynamic range, which may void _filmic_ settings in the pipe.
-For global contrast adjustments, the [_tone equalizer_](./tone-equalizer.md) should be preferred, and the this module's contrast slider is be best used with masks, for example for selective corrections over the foreground or background.
+For global contrast adjustments, you should normally use the [_tone equalizer_](./tone-equalizer.md) module -- the _color balance RGB_ contrast slider is best used with masks, e.g. for selective corrections over the foreground or background.

 ### linear chroma grading

 Linear chroma grading affects the chroma dimension proportionally to its input value, at constant hue and luminance.
-It does this globally, with a flat coefficient (using the _global chroma_), and on each of the _shadows_, _midtones_ and _highlights_ masks (defined in the [_masks_](#masks-tab) tab under _luminance ranges_).
+It does this globally, with a flat coefficient (using the _global chroma_), as well as on each of the _shadows_, _midtones_ and _highlights_ masks (defined in the [_masks_](#masks-tab) tab under _luminance ranges_).

 ### perceptual saturation grading

 Perceptual chroma grading affects both the luminance and the chroma dimensions, in a perceptual space, proportionally to its input value, at constant hue.
-It does this globally, with a flat coefficient (using the _global saturation_), and on each of the _shadows_, _midtones_ and _highlights_ masks (defined in the [_masks_](#masks-tab) tab under _luminance ranges_).
+It does this globally, with a flat coefficient (using the _global saturation_), as well as on each of the _shadows_, _midtones_ and _highlights_ masks (defined in the [_masks_](#masks-tab) tab under _luminance ranges_).

 ### perceptual brilliance grading

 Perceptual brilliance grading affects both the luminance and the chroma dimensions, in a perceptual space, proportionally to its input value, at constant hue, and in a direction orthogonal to the saturation.
 Its effect is close to that of changing exposure, but scaled perceptually.
-It does this globally, with a flat coefficient (using the _global saturation_), and on each of the _shadows_, _midtones_ and _highlights_ masks (defined in the [_masks_](#masks-tab) tab under _luminance ranges_).
+It does this globally, with a flat coefficient (using the _global saturation_), as well as on each of the _shadows_, _midtones_ and _highlights_ masks (defined in the [_masks_](#masks-tab) tab under _luminance ranges_).

 ## 4 ways tab

-Each of the settings in the 4 ways tab is composed of the same three components which define a color using independent coordinates:
+Each of the settings in the 4 ways tab is composed of the same three components, which define a color using independent coordinates:

 1. _luminance_,
 2. _hue_,